rambotech/BOG.DropZone/README.md

 *Get Statistics* :: returns the metrics for the given drop zone.

+### Admin

+These actions require the admin token, if one is defined for the drop zone site.

 *Get Security* :: returns information on client attempts to access the site with an invalid access token value.

-NOTE: The reference key "info" is reserved for internal use.
-When *Get Reference* is called with this key, a json blob of usage and state statistics for the drop zone is the value.

-### Admin
 *Reset* :: wipes out all drop zones, including their payloads and references.

 *Shutdown* :: kills the web server operation.
 It must be retarted from the command line.